ashkan-maleki/django-forms/README.md

 # django-forms
-a practical django base application for restuarant
+a django base application for restuarant the goal of this project is master django forms